Software Mitigation of RISC-V Spectre Attacks: Berkeley Out of Order Machine

 \section{Berkeley Out of Order Machine}

-Berkeley Out of Order Machine (BOOM) \cite{boom, boomv2, boomv3} is an open-source RV64GC core written in Chisel.
+Berkeley Out of Order Machine (BOOM) \cite{boom,boomv2,boomv3} is an open-source RV64GC core written in Chisel.
 It is superscalar, out-of-order and speculative, being an ideal candidate for our work.
 The speculation is dictated by a two-level branch predictor composed of a Next-Line Predictor (NLP) and a Backing Predictor (BPD).
 The predicted address is chosen based on two other structures incorporated in the NLP - Branch Target Buffer (BTB) and Return Address Stack (RAS).
 The taken/not taken decision is up to the BPD, but as we do not address an attack based on branches, we will not present more information here.

 BTB is a table with $64 \times 4$ entries, set-associative which stores a mapping from a PC address to a target address.
 A tag search is initiated in this table, whenever a prediction for an indirect jump is needed.